 So the next question is, how do you know if your dog’s health issues are caused by food sensitivities?

-How To Tell If Your Dog Has Food Intolerance
+How To Tell If Your Dog Has Food Sensitivity

 If you suspect your dog has a food intolerance, you could try an elimination diet.
-But by the time you eliminate every food on your dog’s menu for 12 weeks each, it could take years to identify which foods he might be sensitive to.
+But it’s a long process.
+By the time you eliminate every food on your dog’s menu for 12 weeks each, it could take years to identify which foods he might be sensitive to.

-A saliva test called Nutriscan measures the IgA and IgM antibodies in your dog or cat.
-It tests 24 foods in total, and any foods that come back with elevated antibody levels indicate a food sensitivity … and that food should be removed from your dog’s diet.
+But recently, tests have been developed to determine if your dog has food intolerance or sensitivity.
+Saliva tests can measure the IgA and IgM antibodies in your dog or cat.
+Any foods that come back with elevated antibody levels indicate a food sensitivity … so you should remove that food from your dog’s diet.

-If the food isn’t removed from the diet, the inflammation … and the allergy, joint or other health issues it causes … will remain.
+If you keep feeding that food, the inflammation … and the allergy, joint or other health issues it causes, will remain.

 If your dog doesn’t have any health issues at all … then congratulations!

-Cooked meats and fish have been shown to contain cancer-causing substances (such as heterocyclic amines) and also acrylamides, which are a reaction between the amino acid asparagine and sugars found in foods.
+Cooked meats and fish have been shown to contain cancer-causing substances (such as heterocyclic amines).
+They can also have acrylamides, which are a reaction between the amino acid asparagine and sugars found in foods.

-A study conducted in Stockholm, Sweden showed that young animals fed a cooked, processed diet initially appeared to be healthy, but once they reached maturity, they began to rapidly age and develop degenerative disease symptoms.
-The control group that was raised on a raw diet didn’t age as fast and showed no degenerative disease symptoms.
+A Swedish study showed that young animals fed a cooked, processed diet initially appeared to be healthy.
+But once they reached maturity, they began to rapidly age and develop degenerative disease symptoms.
+The control group raised on a raw diet didn’t age as fast and showed no degenerative disease symptoms.

-Another study out of Belgium, Relation Between the Domestic Dogs’ Well Being and Life Expectancy, a statistical essay, used data gathered from more than 500 domestic dogs over a consecutive five year time period (1998-2002).
-The authors were able to statistically show that dogs fed a homemade diet, consisting of high quality foods used from their owners’ meals versus dogs fed an industrial, commercial pet food diet, had a life expectancy of 32 months longer …
+Another study out of Belgium used data gathered from more than 500 domestic dogs over 5 years (1998-2002).
+The authors showed that dogs fed a homemade diet, made of high-quality foods lived longer.
+Their life expectancy was 32 months longer than dogs fed an industrial, commercial pet food diet … that’s almost 3 years!

-Historically, we’ve been taught to think that cooking food makes it safer.
+Historically, you’ve learned to think that cooking food makes it safer.
 But research clearly shows there are real health risks with cooked processed foods.